-Government Travel and Reimbursable Expenses: The Department will pre-pay certain costs, such as commercial air or train fare.
+Government Travel and Reimbursable Expenses: The Department will pre-pay certain costs, such as commercial air fare.
 The Department may authorize mileage reimbursement for candidates who request to travel by personal automobile if it is cost effective to do so.
 Certain other expenses may also be reimbursable.
-Reimbursement is not automatic - you must submit a reimbursement request within 5 business days after your interview using the Honors Program reimbursement form.
+Reimbursement is not automatic - you must submit a reimbursement request within two weeks after your interview using the Honors Program reimbursement form.
 Please retain receipts for all lodging and for any other expenses totaling $75 or more.

 Meals & Incidental Expenses: Candidates who are in a travel status in excess of 12 hours will receive a pro-rated per diem allowance to cover costs of meals and other incidental expenses, subject to the rates specified in the Federal Travel Regulations.
 For current per diem amounts, see www.gsa.gov.Travelers are reimbursed at 75% of the M&IE rate on travel days.

 Lodging: Candidates whose flights arrive and depart on the same date are not authorized an overnight stay.If your travel schedule requires it, you will be authorized an overnight stay.
 Lodging costs will be reimbursed based on the current Government per diem rate: the Department cannot prepay lodging.
 Current government per diem rates for Washington, D.C. and other cities is available at www.gsa.gov.

 You are responsible for making your own hotel or lodging reservations and retaining a copy of the original receipt to submit with your reimbursement request.
 If you stay with family or friends, then no reimbursement is possible.
 Please retain all lodging receipts to submit when requesting reimbursement.